bos/stanford-cs240h/notes/l1/basics1.md

       years ago
     * Course partly inspired by my experience learning Haskell

-* Other instructor: Bryan O'Sullivan
+* Also teaching this class: Bryan O'Sullivan
     * Has implemented many key Haskell libraries in widespread use today
     * Co-wrote [*Real World Haskell*][RWH], a great non-theoretical